Dynamical Modeling of CXOGBS J175553.2-281633: A 10 Hour Long Orbital Period Cataclysmic Variable: Discussion

-From the spectra, we determine the ratio of the double-peak separation (DP) to the full width half maximum (FWHM) of the H$\alpha$ emission line following the method of \cite{Casares15}.
-We fit H$\alpha$ with a double Gaussian function to measure the DP between the two line peaks and then fit a single Gaussian to determine the FWHM.
+From the spectra, we determine the ratio of the double-peak separation (DP) to the full width half maximum (FWHM) of the H$\alpha$ emission line following the method of \cite{Casares16}.
+We fit H$\alpha$ with a double Gaussian function to measure the DP between the two line peaks DP$ = 484 \pm 12$ km s$^{-1}$ and then fit a single Gaussian to determine the FWHM$ = 901 \pm 19$ km s$^{-1}$.
 We find the average ratio to be DP$/$FWHM$ = 0.55 \pm 0.02$, the result of these fits are shown in Figure~\ref{fig:halpha}.
-In Figure~\ref{fig:casares} we show the $q$, and DP/FWHM of $H\alpha$ plotted alongside the values for other known CVs.
-We confirm that our parameter estimates agree well with the $q-$DP/FWHM relation for CVs determined by \cite{Casares15}. \cite{Torres14} suggested the double-peaked structure of $H\alpha$ might be due to contamination from photospheric absorption lines from the secondary.
+In Figure~\ref{fig:casares} we show the $q$, and DP/FWHM of H$\alpha$ plotted alongside the values for other known CVs.
+We confirm that our parameter estimates agree well with the $q-$DP/FWHM relation for CVs determined by \cite{Casares16}. \cite{Torres14} suggested the double-peaked structure of H$\alpha$ might be due to contamination from photospheric absorption lines from the secondary (e.g., \citealt{Torres19}).
 Nevertheless, the values we derived for CX137 agree with this trend, and strengthens the case that CX137 is a CV.

+Similarly, we calculate the expected FWHM of H$\alpha$ using the FWHM-$K_2$ relation for CVs from \cite{Casares15}.
+A mass ratio $q = 0.78$ and a FWHM $ = 936 \pm 35 $ km s$^{-1}$, corresponds to an expected value of $K_2$ = $145 \pm 22$ km s$^{-1}$, where the uncertainty is dominated by the scatter from the Casares relation.
+Consistent within the measured value of $K_2$ = $161 \pm 6$ km s$^{-1}$.

 We measure the systemic velocity of CX137 from the optical spectra to be \mbox{$\gamma = 54 \pm 4$ km s$^{-1}$} (Figure~\ref{fig:rvfit}).
 Given the proper motion and distance to CX137 obtained by \textit{Gaia} (See section~\ref{subsec:gaia}), we can determine the space velocity of CX137 with respect to the Sun to be \mbox{$v = 62 \pm 4$ km s$^{-1}$}, statistically consistent with other CVs (\mbox{$v = 51 \pm 7$ km s$^{-1}$}; \citealt{Ak10}).